neams-th-coe/cardinal/README.md

   backend = CPU
 ```

 which will override any other settings.
+The order of precedence for these three options
+is `.par` file > `NEKRS_OCCA_MODE_DEFAULT` environment variable > `nekrs.conf`.

 If you plan to use a GPU  backend, then you will also need to
 set the correct threading API in the `Makefile` by setting
 the values of the `OCCA_CUDA_ENABLED`, `OCCA_HIP_ENABLED`, or `OCCA_OPENCL_ENABLED` variables,
 respectively.